wejrox/SearchTermChecker/README.md

-# wow-classic-server-checker
+# PC Case Gear product checker
- Pings the server status endpoint and tells the user which servers are online
+Checks the PC Case Gear 'New Products' page every 10 minutes and informs the user when the desired product has been released.